shozibabbas/ng-notifications/README.md

 ## Starting the app

+_Please Ensure MongoDB service is running before starting the app_

 There are two ways in which this application can be started:

 **1. Using frontend distributables (Angular) and integrating with backend (Express) to start the server**